ksimes/trainControl/README.md

-## Starting with a SD card with Raspberian installed
+## Starting with a SD card with clean version of Raspberian installed
-So, the first thing you need to do is to make sure that everything is up to date.
+So, the first thing you need to do is to make sure that everything is up to date on the Raspberry Pi.
-I can’t underline that enough because you’ll run into errors if you haven’t.
+I can’t underline that enough because you’ll run into weird errors if you don’t.
 Just in case, you can copy and paste the code below to make sure.

 `sudo apt update -y && sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt dist-upgrade -y && sudo apt-get autoremove -y && sudo apt-get clean -y && sudo apt-get autoclean -y`